macnum/100-days-of-code/r1-log.md

 - Highs: Made it to Day 10 of the challenge — a solid milestone!
 90 more days to go 💪

 ### R1D11
+Started working on the calculator project from The Odin Project.

+ - Lows: Struggling to figure out the logic for selecting buttons and adding their values.
+It’s frustrating not being able to connect the pieces yet.

+ - Highs: Still showed up and gave it a shot — that’s what counts.
+Progress over perfection.

+### R1D12